iotaledger/trinity-wallet/.github/ISSUE_TEMPLATE/bug_report.md

 Briefly describe the bug.

-## Trinity version
+## Version

 Which version of Trinity are you running?

 Please provide the full version (you can find it in Settings > About Trinity).

+- Version:

+## IOTA network

+Which node are you connected to and which IOTA network is it in?

+- Node URL:
-- Trinity version:
+- Network:

-## Hardware Specification
+## Hardware specification

 What hardware are you using?

+- Operating system:
-- Manufacturer:
+- RAM:
-- Model:
+- Number of cores:
-- OS version:
+- Device type:

 ## Steps To reproduce the bug